 And speaking of the Halloween season, one thing a love to see around this time of year are the wonderful and creative yard haunts that pop up all over the nation.
 Sadly, within the last few years, good yard decoration sightings have been slim to none around my neck of the woods.
 Either people are becoming less and less creative and imaginative or perhaps people are afraid of what the neighbors will think.
 Either way, this town needs a good Halloween filled enema to flush out the mediorcre mentality.

+On my ride to and from work, I pass plenty of houses that could do a wonderful job of putting up some undead fun in their front yard to give trick-or-treeters, or passers by, a good laugh or scare.
 If you're not sure as to what I'm babbling on about, I'll spell it out for you.
 In years past, during Halloween season, I'd tool around the local neighborhoods and always come across at least two or three front yards where the home owner would put up a fake graveyard with ghosts and ghouls and all sorts of cool spooky stuff.
 So far this year, I've seen bupkiss, nada, zero, zilch.
 The coolest thing I've seen so far this year is a circle of ghosts standing around a tree.
 That's all.

 Where are the haunted graveyards with corpses coming out of the ground?
 Where are the homes with fake facades to look like a castle, or a haunted house?
 Where are the multitudes of grim grinning Jack-O-Lanterns?
 Nowhere, I guess.
 Has something evil come over the neighborhoods of my town and sucked all the imagination out of the brains of the local yard haunters?
 What's going on?